Adzoy08/dvd_rental_database_investigation/README.md

 ### Overview
-The **Sakila Movie Database** is a SQL database of online DVD rentals.
-It was queried to answer questions about business decisions.<br>
+The **Sakila Movie Database** is a SQL database of online DVD rentals.<br> It was queried to answer questions about business decisions.<br>
-To know more about this sample database, please click [here](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/)
+To know more about this sample database, please click [here](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/).

 ### Business Question
-* Provide an analysis of the rental order trends for each family movie category
+* Provide an analysis of the rental order trends for each family movie category.

 * Which month had the highest number of rental orders for each store?